Hemanth42d/freestylejob-jenkins-1/README.md

 >   > chmod +x ./freestyle.build.sh
 >   > ./freestyle.build.sh
 >   > ```
->   > And then click on the save and after you will get into the page of your job and click on Build now in sidebar.
+>   > And then click on the save and after you will get into the page of your freestyle Project and click on Build now in sidebar.

 The things to remember is you need to have docker access inside the conatiner and node installed inside the conatiner and can be done via following command
 ```bash